 2. Feature paywalls escalate costs.
 Intent data, advanced API access, international dialing, and custom reports all require the Organization plan.
 Teams that start on Basic or Professional frequently upgrade within 6 months as they hit capability walls.

 3. Auto-renewal and cancellation friction.
 Trustpilot reviews consistently flag Apollo's auto-renewal practices.
-Contracts renew automatically, and cancellation requires written notice 60 days before the renewal date.
+Contracts renew automatically, and Apollo's terms of service require written notice 30 days before the renewal date.
 Missing that window locks you in for another year.

 4. Sender reputation risk.
 High bounce rates from inaccurate data can damage your email domain reputation.
 Google and Microsoft track bounce rates, and consistent bounces can land your domain on blocklists.
 The downstream cost of a damaged sender reputation far exceeds the cost of the tool itself.